adafruit/Flora-NeoGeo-Watch/README.txt

 This code example requires the Time library which can be downloaded from http://www.pjrc.com/teensy/td_libs_Time.html

-This code example requires the Pololu LSM303 Compass Module library which can be downloaded from https://github.com/pololu/LSM303.
+This code example requires the Adafruit LSM303DLHC library which can be downloaded from https://github.com/adafruit/Adafruit_LSM303DLHC.

 This code example also requires the Adafruit NeoPixel library which can be downloaded from https://github.com/adafruit/Adafruit_NeoPixel